 The Hospital is a wholly controlled subsidiary of Atlantic Health System, Inc., a not-for-profit organization.
-The Parent wholly owns the following for-profit entities; Atlantic Health Management Corp., a for-profit holding company, which owns AHS Investment Corporation and Subsidiaries ("AHSIC"), AHS Insurance Company, Ltd. (the "Captive"), a for-profit insurance company licensed under the provisions of the Cayman Islands Insurance Law, Primary Care Partners, LLC and Atlantic Health Partners, LLC, for-profit physician practice entities; AHS ACO, LLC ("ACO") and Healthcare Quality Partners LLC, for-profit limited liability companies established for the purpose of participating in the Medicare Shared Savings Program under the Patient Protection and Affordable and Accountable Care Act of 2010.
+The Parent wholly owns the following for-profit entities; Atlantic Health Management Corp., a for-profit holding company, which owns AHS Investment Corporation and Subsidiaries ("AHSIC"), AHS Insurance Company, Ltd. (the "Captive"), a for-profit insurance company licensed under the provisions of the Cayman Islands Insurance Law, AHS Health Network LLC, a for-profit established to provide a vehicle to report risk contracting under the requirements of the banking and insurance regulations, Primary Care Partners, LLC and Atlantic Health Partners, LLC, for-profit physician practice entities; AHS ACO, LLC ("ACO"), Healthcare Quality Partners LLC, and Care Better ACO LLC. for-profit limited liability companies established for the purpose of participating in the Medicare Shared Savings Program under the Patient Protection and Affordable and Accountable Care Act of 2010 as well as participating in shared savings programs with certain commercial carriers.
 AHSIC holds real estate interests and manages health care businesses including magnetic resonance imaging, durable medical equipment and home care services.
 The Captive's principal activity is to provide for professional and commercial general liability insurance to the Parent and its subsidiaries beginning January 1, 2002.
-In addition, the Parent wholly owns the following not-for-profit entities; Atlantic Ambulance, a not-for-profit company established to provide emergency and nonemergency medical transportation to the Parent and its subsidiaries, North Jersey Health Care Properties which owns commercial buildings, Prime Care, Inc. which provides various wellness, health education and other health services, Newton Medical Center Foundation, Inc.("NMCF") and the Chilton Medical Center Foundation, Inc. ("CMCF"), both not-for-profit fund raising organizations for the benefit of their respective Hospital Divisions.
+In addition, the Parent wholly owns the following not-for-profit entities; Atlantic Ambulance Corp., a not-for-profit company established to provide emergency and nonemergency medical transportation to the Parent and its subsidiaries, North Jersey Health Care Properties which owns commercial buildings, Prime Care, Inc. which provides various wellness, health education and other health services, Newton Medical Center Foundation, Inc. ("NMCF") and the Chilton Medical Center Foundation, Inc. ("CMCF"), both not-for-profit fund raising organizations for the benefit of their respective Hospital Divisions.